-$hf = 4flv^2/2gd.$
+$$hf = 4flv^2/2gd$$ .

 Above equation is used to find loss of head due to friction in pipes.
 Here is f friction factor.
 In order to determine the loss of head due to friction correctly, it is essential to estimate the value of the factor f correctly when a fluid flows through a pipe, certain resistance is offered to the flowing fluid, which results in causing a loss of energy.
-The various energy losses in pipes may be classified as

-- i) major losses - ii) minor losses
+The various energy losses in pipes may be classified as i) major losses ii) minor losses case of long pipelines it is usually much more than the loss of energy incurred by other causes.

 The major loss of energy, as a fluid of flows through a pipe, is caused by friction.
-It may be computed by Darcy-Weisbach equation.
-The loss of energy due to friction is classified as a major loss because in the case of long pipelines it is usually much more than the loss of energy incurred by other causes.
+It may be computed by